 Bringing the strategy out of the boardroom and connecting it to your architecture is no easy feat.

-The translation and operationalization of a strategy is the key to success in actually achieving your goals.
-Too often this is left to the Enterprise Architect or the change-makers placed between business and IT.
-The strategy can be received by some as if it was written in a foreign language, so business capability models can be a highly effective tool in translating and building alignment across the organization.
+The translation and operationalization of a strategy is the key to successfully achieving your goals.
+Too often, this is left to the Enterprise Architect or the change-makers placed between business and IT.
+This can mean that things are sometimes lost in translation.
+Business capability models can, therefore, be a highly effective tool for communicating and building alignment across the organization.

-So, capabilities can be the evaluation point of how well you as a business are doing something, but where it really gets interesting is when you combine it with other parts of your architecture.
+Capabilities can be the evaluation point of how well you as a business are doing something.
+Where it gets interesting is when you combine it with other parts of your architecture.

-The point is, you can build out your business capability model in nearly any direction and it will provide you value and actionable insights into how your business model is actually being implemented.
+The point is, you can build out your business capability model in nearly any direction, and it will provide you with value and actionable insights into how your business model is being implemented.

 Adding People to Your Enterprise Architecture

-We talked a little above about how people can be an interesting way to evaluate your business when connecting them to capabilities.
-They provide insights into expert networks, bottlenecks or single points of failures, but including them in your architecture can also be useful in many other ways.
+People can be an interesting way to evaluate your business when connecting them to capabilities.
+People can provide insights into expert networks, bottlenecks, or single points of failure.
+However, including them in your architecture can also be useful in many other ways.

-We chose to include people in our application portfolio management best practice as well.
+We chose to include people in Ardoq’s application portfolio management best practice.
 This gave similar insights into responsibility and expert networks but it also set the foundation for a far more data-driven approach to collaboration.

 Beyond enterprise architecture, having people in a graph-based, data-driven tool like Ardoq provides a handful of additional value that many of our customers are already acting on today.

-The first is how by adding people you can automatically generate dynamic notifications based on context.
-The second we want to highlight is how the inclusion of people can improve data quality and engagement beyond the traditional IT organization.
+Firstly, adding people means you can automatically generate dynamic notifications based on context.
+The inclusion of people can also improve data quality and engagement beyond the traditional IT organization.

-When you map people into the graph you can use this to answer what is surprisingly hard in many organizations: “Who should I notify?”
+Mapping people into the graph means you can more easily answer the, often surprisingly hard, question: “Who should I notify?”

-When a crisis hits, whether it is a server outage or just a technical error stopping your service, knowing who to notify and who to talk to is the first step in mitigation and resolution.
+When a crisis hits, be it a server outage or just a technical error stopping your service, knowing who to notify and who to talk to is the first step in mitigation and resolution.
 Unfortunately, as many know, this can be a challenge.

 We have had customers in banking and telecom integrate Ardoq with Slack or Gmail to automatically notify those impacted by an issue.